 A boy we spoke to several days later told us the teens are accustomed to aggressive behavior from some adults, but this incident really surprised the kids.

 “We were surprised that it was escalating,” he told the Buzz.
 “We didn’t want it to escalate and just wanted everyone to just get out of here.
 We saw an adult slurring his speech and picking on the smallest kid.”

 Both the parents and the teens we talked with were horrified that the incident occurred.
 The teens said they just want peace with the adults in the neighborhood…but they also told us they didn’t like what adults were saying about them on the internet.
 And they said they want people to know that they want to be part of the community and not sent off to a separate area, like a skate park, to hang out further from home.

 “Part of the fun is teasing people who are aggressive with us,” admitted the teen about those adults who give them a stern look or start hassling them.
 But now, the boys said, they just want to tone down the interaction and have everyone behave respectfully toward each other.

-That sentiment was echoed by nearby neighbor and resident Clare Sebenius, who inadvertently started the social media thread by posting on Friday night that parents looking for a teen could likely find them at the Bank of America.
-Sebenius told the Buzz that she’d like to see parents and other adults provide more supervision so Larchmont is safe for everyone, teens and adults.
+That sentiment was echoed by a nearby neighbor and resident, who inadvertently started the social media thread by posting on Friday night that parents looking for a teen could likely find them at the Bank of America.
+The neighbor told the Buzz they’d like to see parents and other adults provide more supervision so Larchmont is safe for everyone, teens and adults.